cartesi/pos-dlib/README.md

 When the function `produceBlock()` is called, the contract check if the address sent as a parameter fits the current random weighted selection and, if it does, declares a block as produced by returning true.
 Every time a block is deemed produced, the private function `_blockProduced` is called, storing the address of the producer and starting a new selection proccess with an updated difficulty.

 The new difficulty is defined by the `getNewDifficulty` method, which takes into account the difference between the target interval and the actual interval and adjusts the difficulty based on the `adjustmentParam`, defined on the `instantiate` function.

-## Risks:
-- Miner manipulation of random numbers.
-This is addressed when discussing the selection process.
-- An address claiming the win many times recursively before the selection gets reset.
-- The chance of being selected not being proportional to the amount of tokens staked (the `weight` variable).
-- Splitting the stake between different addresses increasing the chance of one of those addresses being selected.
-- The difficulty getting stuck and not adjusting properly.
-- Stakers being able to manipulate the selection process interval to reward more often than on average `targetInterval` by colluding to add/remove stake.

 # RewardManager